 The total soil carbon stock in the dry- and wet zone forests, measured by Kuruppuarachchi et al. (2016) constituted 53.3% and 29.9% respectively.
-However there is no information on carbon emission from soil carbon stocks in case of conversion of forest land to other land specific to Sri Lanka.
+However, there is no information on carbon emission from soil carbon stocks in case of conversion of forest land to other land specific to Sri Lanka.
+The exclusion of SOC in FRL construction should be treated as temporary as the newly established NFI for Sri Lanka has an in-built component for SOC estimation and newly acquired data would provide additional inputs for future FRL estimation.